Is It Possible To Get a Virus From an Image or Video File?

 You can scan it with multiple antivirus engines or sandbox it in a virtual environment.
 There's no 100% guarantee, but these steps help reduce risk.

-5. What if I'm using a secure SaaS helpdesk with HIPAA support?
+5. What if I'm using a secure SaaS helpdesk?

 That's better than random consumer tools.
-Such platforms typically have stronger security measures and compliance features.
+Such platforms typically have stronger security measures and data protections.
 But vigilance is still advised.

 6. Is it possible to get infected just by viewing an image online?